asummerau/PPT_vba_macros/README.md

     -----END-------
     ```
 - **Printalllayouts.bas**
-Prints all custom layouts of the specified master design.
-The name of the master needs to be specified in the macro.
+Prints all custom layouts of the specified Slide Master.
+The name of the Slide Master needs to be specified in the macro (e.g., here `"Blue_theme"`).

     <ins>Output</ins>:
     ```